Log management in FastNetMon

 sudo fcli commit

-For systems with centralized log collection we offer ability to send logs to remove locations via syslog’s UDP based protocol.
+For systems with centralised log collection, we offer the ability to send logs to remove locations via syslog’s UDP-based protocol.

 sudo fcli set main logging_remote_syslog_logging enable